strict-lang/strict.dev/docs/GettingStarted.md

 # Saying Hello World!

 ```
-HelloWorld.strict --> File Name and will be treated as Type name in strict
+HelloWorld.strict --> File Name will be treated as Type name in strict
 has log
 PrintHelloWorld Text
   log.Write("Hello World!")